JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 That's totally fine!
 Just keep applying, and eventually others will go in.

-## Miscellaneous tips

--   It's also totally fine to _not_ speak at conferences.
-Most developers don't.

 ## FAQs

 ### Can you still go to a conference that rejected your CFP submission?